elsevierlabs-os/soda/docs/installation.md

     $ sbt package
     $ cp target/scala-2.10/soda-1.0-SNAPSHOT.war ../jetty-9.2.11/webapps/

 and restart Jetty.
-You should be able to see the SoDA index page at http://public_ip:8080/soda/index.html.
+You should be able to see the SoDA index page at http://public_ip:8080/soda/index.json (it just returns a status: OK JSON response).